tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-**Wilber**: “There’s no easy way to say this.
+**Wilber:** “There’s no easy way to say this.
 I’ve never seen one this bad in my thirty years of working in this field.
 We can try some treatments.
-It’s just that with a severe case, it’ll have to be exceptionally strong, and I’m not sure if your son could handle it.
-We can try it, but I can’t guarantee it’ll be effective.”
+It’s just that with such a severe case, it’ll have to be exceptionally strong, and I’m not sure if your son could handle it.
+We can try it, but I can’t make any guarantees it’ll be effective.”

 &#x200B;

-**Gerard**: “We’ll try to take it one step at a time then.”
+**Gerard:** “We’ll try to take it one step at a time then.”

 &#x200B;

 &#x200B;

- I’ve seen awful things, Yet,  I know this is the kind of thing that makes someone feel especially powerless.
+I’ve seen awful things and yet I know this is the kind of thing that makes someone feel especially powerless.
 Seeing someone you love suffering and not being able to do anything about it is a horror I do not wish on anyone.
 God, if it’s that bad for me just watching the tape, I can only imagine what it was like for them.
 With tapes such as these, there’s an atmosphere to them that makes you feel as if you are in the footage with the people shown.
 In a way, you feel as if you’ve already known them for a while

+&#x200B;

+&#x200B;

+&#x200B;

+&#x200B;

+&#x200B;

+&#x200B;

+&#x200B;

 &#x200B;